-QUESTION YES NO N/A Building Entrances (pages 31 - 33) Does the building entrance enhance the connection between the public realm of x the street and sidewalk and the private realm of the building? ^ Does the location of the building entrance respect the existing pattern of building entrances?
-X Is the building's front porch compatible with existing porches of surrounding buildings? x Are utility panels located so they are not visible on the front building wall or on the sidewalk? x Bay Windows (page 34) Are the length, height and type of bay windows compatible with those found on surrounding buildings?
-X Garages (pages 34 - 37) Is the garage structure detailed to create a visually interesting street frontage?
-X Are the design and placement of the garage entrance and door compatible with the building and the surrounding area? x Is the width of the garage entrance minimized?
+QUESTION NO N/A Building Entrances (pages 31 - 33) Does the building entrance enhance the connection between the public realm of x the street and sidewalk and the private realm of the building? • Does the location of the building entrance respect the existing pattern of x building entrances? • Is the building's front porch compatible with existing porches of surrounding x buildings?
+X Are utility panels located so they are not visible on the front building wall or on X the sidewalk? ^ Bay Windows (page 34) Are the length, height and type of bay windows compatible with those found on x surrounding buildings?
+A Garages (pages 34 - 37) Is the garage structure detailed to create a visually interesting street frontage?
+X Are the design and placement of the garage entrance and door compatible with the building and the surrounding area?
+Is the width of the garage entrance minimized?
 X